 So it is best to use a dark room with minimal light intrusion to achieve visuals with high clarity and detail.
 However, if you can’t stop ambient light, then try to minimize them as much as possible and also try to use drapes to cover peeping lights from windows.

-Turning off all the room light and ambient lights of different electronic gadgets is a smart way to improve the projector contrast.
+Turning off all the room lights and ambient lights of different electronic gadgets is a smart way to improve the projector contrast.
 If you can turn most of the light source, then you can quickly get excellent detailing and contrast in your image without requiring a high brightness and contrast ratio figure.

 The screen color also affects the contrast of your images, and a grey screen gives a better yield than a white screen.
 Moreover, screens are much better than the white wall, white sheet, or chalkboard when it comes to getting clarity and sharpness.
 Screens with high gain can adequately reflect the incoming light and let you counter the unavoidable ambient light.

 Now, you must be wondering what is considered a good contrast ratio?
-Well, to answer it in a simple manner, we can say a projector with 10000:1 or higher contrast ratio can be regarded as a good contrast ratio for a projector.
+Well, to answer it in a simple manner, we can say a projector with a 10000:1 or higher contrast ratio can be regarded as a good contrast ratio for a projector.

 However, the image contrast ratio projector entirely depends upon the brightness and place where you will set it out.
 In a completely dark room, a projector with a low contrast ratio and decent lumens will treat you with terrific visual quality.
 However higher contrast ratio will give better output, and most importantly, it will help the projector to bring out all the detailing and sharpness.